kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Task 6 - Loop of languages
 Using a for loop to print sentences.
 I stored the strings in an array and called it by its indexes.

+## Task 7 - I love C
+Using a loop, you print C a defined amount of time, the value of the number of times you print "I love C" is stored in the first argument